The Centenarians of Sardinia

 Questions

 Diet.
-The video began with teenagers at a disco.
+This video began with teenagers at a disco.
 True or false?

 Garden.
-Are football champions honored and admired in Villagrande, Sardinia, Italy?
+Are football champions respected, honored and admired in Villagrande, Sardinia, Italy?

 Whole Foods.
-Sardinia’s economy relies mainly on high-tech industries.
+Sardinia’s economy relies mainly on heavy and high-tech industries.
 What do you think?
 What is Sardinia renowned for?

 Fermented Vegetables.
-Many Sardinians live long, healthy lives because they have excellent doctors, clinics, hospitals and pharmacies.
+Many Sardinians live long, healthy lives because they have top-notch doctors, clinics, hospitals and pharmacies.
 Is this right or wrong?

 Olive Oil.
-Do the centenarians mostly watch TV all day long?
+Do the centenarians mostly sit on their couches and watch TV all day long?

 Red Wine, Tea, Coffee.
-Their diet consists of fast food, junk food and processed foods.
+Their diet consists of fast food, junk food and ultra-processed foods.
 Is this correct or incorrect?

 Exercise, Calisthenics.
-Is the ethos of Sardinia owning and driving BMWs, SUVs, luxury and sports cars?
+Is the ethos of Sardinia owning and driving new and sleek BMWs, SUVs, luxury cars and sports cars?

 Walking, Hiking.
 Are there villages or places in your country where many people live long and healthy lives?

 Community.
 I know some centenarians.
 Yes or no?
-Describe their lifestyle.
+Describe them and their lifestyle.

 Family and Friends.
 My friends and I would like to live in Sardinia.
 Yes or no?
 Would you like to visit Sardinia?